Indonesia’s PPN Guide: 2025 Regulation, Rates, Calculation

 FAQs about PPN in Indonesia

-Yes, VAT is refundable in Indonesia under certain conditions.
-Businesses can apply for VAT refunds if they have paid more input VAT than the output VAT they have collected.
+Yes, businesses can claim VAT refunds under specific conditions, particularly if they have paid more input VAT than the output VAT collected.

 Contact Us